 Trained in both contemporary decorative Kintsugi using modern materials and the traditional food-safe method with Urushi (Japanese tree sap), I approach each restoration with patience and precision.
 This meditative, time-intensive process allows me to honour the history of each object — transforming sentimental pieces into renewed works of beauty, resilience, and quiet strength.

-Traditional kintsugi which incudes the use of natural urushi tree sap, finished with black or red lacquer or real gold/silver powder is 100% food safe.
-The traditional method is more time intensive, encompassing careful preparation of quality supplies including 23-24kt gold/platinum, silver powders, from Japan.
+Traditional kintsugi incudes the use of natural urushi tree sap, finished with black or red lacquer or real gold/silver powder.
+This method is food safe.
+The traditional method is more time intensive, encompassing careful preparation of quality supplies including 23-24kt gold/platinum, silver powders.

 Either method will achieve a flush and flawless finish restoring and enhancing the beauty and history of your ceramic wares.
 The process can take 4-13 weeks depending on the complexity of the piece.